ats3788/SimpleGrid/README.md

 # SimpleGrid
-This is written for the MCU_Friend ILI9341 Shield you can easily convert it to another Display !!
+This is written for the Arduino MCU_Friend ILI9341 Shield you can easily convert it to another Display !!